 Why Job Interviews Are Tough for LP Pros

 Unfortunately, all of this can be especially challenging for the loss prevention professional.
-Generally speaking, loss prevention professionals are not very good interviewers.
+Generally speaking, LP professionals are not very good interviewees.
 This is a difficult concept for LP people to accept (“We’re professional interviewers!
 How can this possibly be the case?”) and an issue that is often minimized or overlooked during our job interview preparation.
 Often, we think that we’re much better than the results tell us, and are surprised when the feedback that we receive is less than stellar.
 However, when we are willing to step back and look at the subject objectively, it’s not so difficult to see where this can present a concern.

 By the nature of who we are and what we do, we’re suspicious.
 We’re guarded.
 We’re careful with what we say and how we say things.
 We have a natural tendency to try to take control of a conversation.
 Many of our professional interactions take place in adversarial situations.
 Our experience and training lead us to instinctively look for signs that something is wrong or out of the ordinary during a conversation.

-For example, during the job interview, the person that we’re interviewing with isn’t under the same stress that we’re used to seeing during an interview with a dishonest employee; and the verbal and nonverbal cues that we look for might not necessarily reveal the same message in this type of setting.
+For example, during the job interview, the person that we’re interviewing with isn’t under the same stress that we’re used to seeing during an interview with a dishonest employee—and the verbal and nonverbal cues that we look for might not necessarily reveal the same message in this type of setting.
 These tendencies become embedded in our habits, which are typically pointed out to us by our spouses, friends, and family on a regular basis.

 But while there is clear merit to this aspect of our abilities, they’re not competencies that should dominate every aspect of our personal or professional conduct.
 There is a self-awareness that we must be willing to accept and manage.
-Especially as we look to climb the ladder of success there must be depth to our capabilities, and a maturity that showcases our appeal as a respected, respectful and valued business partner.
+Especially as we look to climb the ladder of success there must be depth to our capabilities, and a maturity that showcases our appeal as a respected, respectful, and valued business partner.

 The job interview is a process through which we actively progress, not an event that we experience.
 It requires skills that we must develop in order to be proficient.
 What’s most important is how the interviewer feels about us as a candidate at the end of the conversation, and not necessarily how we feel about ourselves at the conclusion of the job interview that will matter.